steenhansen/run-time-type-checking-example/README.md

 The two PRE and POST type-checking functions reside in [/Type-Czech/type-checks_HAS-CZECH.js](/Type-Czech/type-checks_HAS-CZECH.js).

+## TypeCzech is Not Installed, Just Dumped into a Folder

+To easily be able to turn on and off type checking from the client browser via the <b>Run Time Type Checking Off</b> radio button, the library just sits the Type-Czech folder, no npm install.

 ## PRE_serverGetSqrt()

 Checks that the parameters for serverGetSqrt(), number_style and to_square_root